Maciek737/pricosha/README.md

 7. Add friend - Users can add firends to to their own groups.

 Other stuff added too.
 This is held together with duct tape

+test.py is the file to run.
+One change was made to the data base definitions.